theawesomecoder61/FOSSR/README.md

 A **F**ree, **O**pen-**S**ource **S**creen **R**ecorder for Mac OS X 10.8+.

 ## Why not use QuickTime?
 QuickTime's built-in screen recorder is fine, but there is lack of configuration (framerate, quality, etc.).
 This one is open source!
 I spent $99 on a screen recorder (no names will be given) and it still can't record 60 FPS  (30 is the highest)!
+So I decided to make my own.

 ## Features
 - Records entire display